bhaptics/haptic-library/samples/unity-plugin/README.md

 ## 7. Notes
+### Overview
+* For migration, remove Assets/bHapticsManager/ folder and import latest plugin.
+   * If you want to use haptic feedback files, just delete all except the feedback file's folder
+* After importing files, just press Unity editor's play button once, and feedback files will be restored.

 ### (1) Migration from 1.4.4
 * Tact File setting may be broken.
 Please reconnect the tact file in TactSource.